 The flexibility of this program will allow you to continue working, whilst adequately interacting with your supervisory team.

-This program is also available as a graduate certificate and graduate diploma option.
+This program is only offered part-time (duration is 4 years).
+It is also available as a graduate certificate and graduate diploma option.

 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.